Body cavities and membranes

 Ventral Body cavity

 Like the dorsal cavity, the ventral cavity has two subdivisions.
 The superior division is called the thoracic cavity.
 The thoracic cavity is surrounded by the ribs and muscles in the chest.
-It’s further subdivided into lateral pleural cavities (each pleural cavity envelopes a lung) and the mediastinum.
+It’s further sudivided into lateral pleural cavities (each pleural cavity envelopes a lung) and the mediastinum.
 Within The pericardial cavity lies within the mediastinum.
-It encloses the heart and remaining thoracic organs (trachea, esophogus, ect.).
+It encloses the heart and remaining thoracic organs (trachea, esophagus, ect.).

 Membranes in the Ventral body cavity